 Homemade Eno Fruit salt / How to make Eno at home/ Difference between Eno and baking soda

-Eno fruit salt is really helpful in making instant idli, dhokla etc. Without waiting for hours, we can easily ferment the batter within minutes and we get nice fluffy goodies.
+Eno is really helpful in making instant idli, dhokla etc. Without waiting for hours, we can easily ferment the batter within minutes and we get nice fluffy goodies.

-Few months back, my son Siddharth demanded to have vegetable idli.
-I started preparations and in the last minute, at the time of adding Eno, I started hunting for it and realised that as usual there was no Eno in the house.
+A few months back, my son Siddharth demanded to have vegetable idli.
+I started preparations and at the last minute, at the time of adding Eno, I started hunting for it and realised that as usual there was no Eno in the house.

 I had tried with baking soda earlier but that was a total disaster.

 And then I started flipping pages of my diary and I got something noted down there.
 I decided to give it a try, as it is I had no other option.

 When I used it, first of all, I saw the same fizz in the batter.
 And after steaming, idlis were double in size and super soft too.
 Exactly the way we get with Eno.